Skip to main content

 To include all the same libraries available in Printago:

-pip install cadquery build123d cq-warehouse bd-warehouse trimesh shapely scipy svgpathtools numpy-stl
+pip install cadquery build123d bd-warehouse trimesh shapely scipy svgpathtools numpy-stl

 Viewing Models